temporalio/documentation/docs/application-development/features.md

 <TabItem value="go">

-Use the [`SideEffect`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SideEffect) API from the `go.temporal.io/sdk/workflow` package to execute a [Side Effect](/concepts/what-is-a-side-effect) directly in your Workflow.
+Use the [`SideEffect`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SideEffect) function from the `go.temporal.io/sdk/workflow` package to execute a [Side Effect](/concepts/what-is-a-side-effect) directly in your Workflow.

 Pass it an instance of `context.Context` and the function to execute.